TeCSAR-UNCC/Carolinas_Dataset/README.md

 <!-- <table>
-    <caption>Figure 1:Examples of images from the Carolinas Dataset captured from different points of view (POVs). (a) depicts image obtained from an eye-level POV, captured by a camera placed at a height of approximately 5.5 feet, facing the oncoming traffic. (b) shows image obtained from a high-angle POV, captured by a camera placed at a height of approximately 15 feet with a slight downward tilt.</caption>
+    <caption>Figure 1:Examples of images from the Carolinas Highway Dataset captured from different points of view (POVs). (a) depicts image obtained from an eye-level POV, captured by a camera placed at a height of approximately 5.5 feet, facing the oncoming traffic. (b) shows image obtained from a high-angle POV, captured by a camera placed at a height of approximately 15 feet with a slight downward tilt.</caption>
   <tr>
     <td style="text-align: center;">(a)<br><img src="./images/figure1.png" width="200" height="125"></td>
 <!--     <td style="text-align: center;">(b)<br><img src="./images/figure2.png" width="200" height="125"></td> -->